meteor/meteor/content/blaze.md

 <h3 id="build-system">Blaze and the build system</h3>

-As mentioned in the [build system article](build-tool#blaze), the [`blaze-html-templates`](https://atmospherejs.com/meteor/blaze-html-templates) package scans your source code for `.html` files, picks out `<template name="templateName">` tags, and compiles them into a JavaScript file that defines a function that implements the component in code, attached to the `Template.templateName` symbol.
+As mentioned in the [build system article](build-tool.html#blaze), the [`blaze-html-templates`](https://atmospherejs.com/meteor/blaze-html-templates) package scans your source code for `.html` files, picks out `<template name="templateName">` tags, and compiles them into a JavaScript file that defines a function that implements the component in code, attached to the `Template.templateName` symbol.

 This means when you include another component, you are simply running a function on the client that corresponds to the Spacebars content you defined in the `.html` file.

-<h3 id="views">What is a view</h3>
+<h3 id="views">What is a view?</h3>

 Blaze has an additional concept called a "view", which is associated with a reactively rendering area of a template.
 The view is the machinery that works behind the scenes to track reactivity, do lookups, and re-render appropriately when data changes.
 The view is the unit of re-rendering in Blaze.
 You can if necessary, use the view to walk the rendered component heirarchy, although, except in advanced cases it's better to not do this, but instead use callbacks and template arguments, or global data stores to communicate between components.

 You can read more about views in the [Blaze docs](http://docs.meteor.com/#/full/blaze_view).

-<h2 id="testing">Testing Blaze templates</h2>

-XXX: Going to do this after testing chapter

-6. Testing Blaze templates
-  1. Rendering a template in a unit test
-  2. Querying the DOM (general but just a pointer here)
-  3. Triggering reactivity and waiting for re-rendering
-  4. Simulating events w/ JQ